Pigmentation Laser Programme & Laser Toning

 • Melasma – often hormonally driven and seen on the cheeks, forehead or upper lip

-• Post-inflammatory hyperpigmentation (PIH) – dark patches that occur after any form of injury or inflammation such as after acne, an insect bite, or surgery.
+• Post-inflammatory hyperpigmentation (PIH) – dark patches that occur after any form of injury or inflammation, such as after acne, an insect bite, or surgery.
 Pigmentation after acne deserves special mention as this is one of the most common concerns we see.

-• Sun damage – including sun spots and general solar bronzing which is when the whole skin tone darkens and becomes more dull
+• Sun damage – including sun spots and general solar bronzing, which is when the whole skin tone darkens and becomes more dull

 • Mixed pigmentation – many people have more than one type, such as melasma with PIH